 - 1. If your system has local modifications that were created with the LOCALMOD EXEC to any components that are upgraded with the new release, the local modification files were copied over to the new release service disks and the VM SYSLMOD table was updated to allow those local modifications to be applied to the new release.
 You need to review your local modifications and rework them for the new release or remove them.
 You must then update the VM SYSLMOD table with the status of each local modification listed.
 This must be completed before continuing to the second stage of your upgrade installation. - 2.
-Log on to the maintenance user ID for your new release, MAINT730.
+Log on to the maintenance user ID for your new release, MAINT740.

-The default password for MAINT730 is WD5JU8QP or the password you selected when you installed your system.
+logon maint740 The default password for MAINT740 is the

+password you selected when you installed

+Ready; T=n.nn/n.nn hh:mm:ss your system.